CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 You can monitor all system and TCA events across the network currently or for a time in the past with the NetQ UI and the NetQ CLI.

 - Events list: view events for a time range in the past 24 hours
-- Events|Info card: view non-critical events for 6 hours, 12 hours, 24 hours, a week, a month, or a quarter in the past
 - `netq show events between` command: view events for a time range in the past

 {{<tabs "TabID706" >}}